Super creamy and fluffy, not too sweet — this is quite possibly the best buttercream frosting recipe ever… A must try!

 Now I realize that there are really only so many ways to make buttercream frosting, but a truly delicious buttercream frosting is as much about the technique as it is about the ingredients.
 Obviously you do want to start with fresh, quality ingredients: softened salted butter, heavy whipping cream, pure vanilla extract, and confectioner’s sugar.

 And yes, I did specify salted butter — I prefer to use salted butter in my buttercream.
 However, the salt content can vary by brand of butter.
-I like the Horizon Organic brand, but feel free to experiment to find your favorite.
+I prefer the Horizon Organic brand, but I also really like the Kirkland organic butter from Costco.
+Feel free to experiment to find your favorite.
 As an alternative, you can also use unsalted butter and add about 1/8 teaspoon of table salt to the recipe.

 Also, I stay away from adding shortening.
 Sure, it’s useful for helping the buttercream frosting hold its shape better in warm weather, but I find it creates an oily textures and dilutes the flavor — NOT what we want in a dreamy, fluffy buttercream!

 They key to what I consider the best buttercream frosting recipe ever starts with softened butter, not necessarily room temperature, but you should be able to leave an impression in it fairly easily.
 Allow plenty of time for it to reach this consistency, especially in cooler weather.
 And whatever you do, please do not use the microwave to soften it — 99.9% of the time it will get too soft, and it’s impossible to recover it at that point.